favourch/Notes-blog/docs/USMLE/Cardiology/Cardiovascular examination.md

 - Tricuspid regurgitation: prominent v wave as the blood from the right ventricle regurgitates into the right atrium during ventricular systole (atrial diastole), increasing interatrial pressure and volume
 - Tricuspid stenosis: giant a wave due to high right atrial systolic pressure
 - Atrial septal defect: v wave ≥ a wave due to the left-to-right shunting of blood
-- Third-degree atrioventricular (AV) block: cannon a waves due to the loss of AV synchronization and contraction of the atria against a closed tricuspid valve
+- <span style="background:rgba(240, 200, 0, 0.2)">Third-degree atrioventricular (AV) block: cannon a waves due to the loss of AV synchronization and contraction of the atria against a closed tricuspid valve</span>
 - Atrial fibrillation: absent a waves due to ineffective contraction of the atria